 - 11:25pm (2,334)

-This is what I strive for on a typical day in terms of frequency and distribution of my posts.
+This is what I strive for on a typical day in terms of Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. and distribution of my posts.
 It just isn’t always possible.

 The Reach I got wasn’t particularly spectacular for a Page with somewhere around 25,000 Fans at the time.
 But the key here is that I published at five different times, all separated by around three or four hours.
 So I reached different audiences throughout the day.